Hello, I'm Kelly Boyle....

 What's you're Inspiration?

-- Life, emotions and whatever I feel.
-I'm like a sponge that absorbs everything and creating helps me wring out the sponge.
-Its a visual communication that helps me create space amidst the chaos.
+- Daily life and emotions.
+I'm like a sponge that absorbs and creating helps me wring out the sponge.
+Its a visual communication that helps me create calm amidst the chaos.

 - Manga artwork has certainly been an inspiration which can be seen in the way that i use tapered lines and draw eyes.
 I find Japanese culture fascinating